toniRamos/video-store/README.md

 - **frontend**: User interface, exposed on port 3000.
 - **api**: RESTful API, exposed on port 3001, connects to MongoDB and Redis.
-- **db**: MongoDB, main data and event store.
+- **db**: MongoDB, main data and event store (with persistent volume).
 - **redis**: Cache/messaging service.

 ## How to Run the Project

 1. Make sure you have Docker and Docker Compose installed.
-2. Give execution permissions to the backend entrypoint:
+2. Give execution permissions to the backend entrypoint (only needed once):
    ```bash
    chmod +x ./api/entrypoint.sh
    ```
-3. Start the services:
+3. Start all services with:
    ```bash
    ./start.sh
    ```
 4. The frontend will be available at http://localhost:3000 and the API at http://localhost:3001
+5. You can access the API documentation (Swagger UI) at http://localhost:3001/api-docs
+6. A healthcheck endpoint is available at http://localhost:3001/health

 ## Applied Principles